ABMI-Kevin/ndpc/docs/index.md

 - Use of autonomous recording units (ARUs) and handheld recording devices to conduct avian point counts, in collaboration with leading avian research organizations
 - Standardized protocol for data collection to ensure consistency and comparability of results, following established guidelines
 - Digital format for data collection, making it easily accessible and shareable among researchers from various organizations
-- Citizen scientists can participate in avian research and contribute to scientific knowledge, working in partnership with established organizations
+- Citizen scientists can participate in avian research and contribute to scientific knowledge
 - No prior experience or expertise required, making it user-friendly for all skill levels, with support and guidance from experts

 ## The Basics {.unnumbered}

-- [Select a protocol](#download-cheatsheets) for conducting a digital point count
+- [Select a point count protocol](#download-cheatsheets) for conducting a digital point count
 - [Select a recorder model](#selecting-a-recorder)
 - Prepare equipment and settings
 - Conduct the point count surveys
   + Adjust survey length for anthropogenic or geophonic conditions
 - Upload the recordings to a [central repository](#data-submission)
-- Run the speech-to-text recognizer and standardize the recordings (*Currently supported by the ABMI*)
+- Run the speech-to-text recognizer and standardize the recordings'*'
-- Upload the trimmed recordings to [WildTrax]() (*Currently supported by the ABMI*)
+- Upload the trimmed recordings to [WildTrax]()'*'
 - Process data
-- Publish project and send data to [NatureCounts](#canavian) (*Currently supported by the ABMI*)
+- Publish project and send data to [NatureCounts](#canavian)'*'

 ## Download Cheatsheets {.unnumbered}